 A further challenge a critic raises is that the reprobate culture argument does not make sense.
 William Lane Craig, and other apologists, have argued that a major moral atrocity deserving of judgment was the Canaanite practice of child sacrifice.
 Craig articulates,

 “When you think how utterly corrupt these Canaanite cultures were – practicing child sacrifice to their gods, cultic prostitution, all sorts of other practices that are detailed in the Old Testament as to why they were ripe for judgment – it seems to me that there is no moral problem in saying that God ordered the extermination of the Canaanite adults” (5).

-The final problem with the reprobate culture charge is that it entails the slaughter of infants and small children.
-Copan argues that for these infants and children extermination was a form of mercy killing in that “Death would be a mercy, as they would be ushered into the presence of God and spared the corrupting influences of a morally decadent culture” (9).
+Paul Copan would still maintain, despite the obvious inconsistency of the biblical story of Yahweh’s command to exterminate infants and children, that such a “Death would be a mercy, as they would be ushered into the presence of God and spared the corrupting influences of a morally decadent culture” (9).

 The uncomfortable detail is that the Hebrews were not occupied with “mercy” killings as the biblical texts are clear that the entire population including children and infants were exterminated in devotion to Yahweh.